 I was on a first date last week and I was sure he’d had a black dog, a spaniel of some sort.
 It was almost like he wanted me to get it right, but the fact was it had been a chocolate lab and I was way off.
 But then I said, “Ok wait let me guess.
 You’re the youngest of three.
 Your sister is the oldest, and your brother is the middle child.”

 I’ve guessed two people’s first names, and one person’s last name.
 I can do birth order, turns out, but not birthdays.

 Understand this is a perfectly useless party trick.
 And it’s a secret I should probably keep to myself because all of those dates were first dates, and I haven’t seen them since.
 Of course there were many other factors, and if you think I know what those are, I don’t.

 If I have any kind of psychic ability, aside from sheer luck, it’s sporadic and not to be trusted.
 It’s like having a weird genius friend who, when she shows up, makes you look amazing.
 Most of the time, she flakes.
 But when she’s around, it’s magic.

 I’m not about to make my fortune as a fortune teller or psychic.
-Nor would I want to—that pressure is far too great.
+Nor would I want to-that pressure is far too great.
+There’s already plenty of ways to get a reading with an experienced psychic over email, after all.
 I don’t even think I “have a gift.”
 I think the gift borrows me from time to time, a kind of tempermental genie who uses me as a party trick.

 Fact is, I don’t know anything that anyone else doesn’t.
 In fact, I probably know far less.
 In fact, most people don’t know as much as you think.
 Not your mother, not your boss, your dentist, your lover.